About the Magazine

 The scientific and technical journal Space Engineering and Technology (hereinafter referred to as the Journal) concludes a licensing contract for every paper accepted for publication, which is signed by every author of the paper.

+A license agreement is signed with the authors of each article.
 By signing that document the authors grant a free exclusive license to use the materials of their paper.
 With that the authors also confirm that they own exclusive copyright for the papers that are being transferred to the Journal, and that these works have never been transferred to a third party under any other licensing contracts.

 Under the licensing contract the authors shall grant to the Journal the following rights:

 - to reproduce and distribute the paper by means of: printing copies of the paper without any limitation on the print run, storing it in computer memory, publishing it in the Journal or by any other means (with each copy necessarily containing the paper author’s name);

 - to distribute the paper by any means, including sales of the Journal containing the paper, without paying any fee to the author;

 - to introduce into the paper changes, which do not constitute is reworking;